-We have audited the financial statements of Taufika Foods and Lovello Ice-Cream PLC which comprise the Statement of Financial Position as at June 30, 2023 and Statement of Profit or Loss and Other Comprehensive Income, Statement of Changes in Equity and Statement of Cash Flows for the year then ended June 30, 2023, and notes to the financial statements, including a summary of significant accounting policies and other explanatory notes.
+We have audited the financial statements of Taufika Foods and Lovello Ice-Cream PLC which comprise the Statement of Financial Position as at June 30, 2024 and Statement of Profit or Loss and Other Comprehensive Income.
+Statement of Changes in Equity and Statement of Cash Flows for the year then ended June 30, 2024, and notes to the financial statements, including a summary of significant accounting policies and other explanatory notes.

-In our opinion, the accompanying financial statements of the Company give a true and fair view of the financial position of the Company as at June 30, 2023, and of its financial performance and its cash flows for the year then ended June 30, 2023 in accordance with International Financial Reporting Standards (IFRSs), the company Act 1994 and other applicable laws and regulations.
+In our opinion, the accompanying financial statements of the Company give a true and fair view of the financial position of the Company as at June 30, 2024, and of its financial performance and its cash flows for the year then ended June 30, 2024 in accordance with International Financial Reporting Standards (IFRSs), the company Act 1994, the Securities and Exchange Rules, 2020 and other applicable laws and regulations.